JonPayneEA/flode/packageInfo.md

+# 🌊 The `flode` Ecosystem: A Comprehensive Flood Forecast Modelling Toolkit

+`flode` (Old English for "flood") is an opinionated†, interconnected ecosystem of R packages designed to make the entire hydrological modelling and analysis workflow predictable, efficient, and reproducible.

+Built upon a consistent data structure and an academically-themed naming convention, flode provides the essential tools to move seamlessly from raw data fetching to final hydraulic validation.

+## Why flode?

+**Cohesive Structure:** All packages share consistent object types, ensuring results from one package are immediately usable as input for the next.

+**Focus on Reproducibility:** Provides explicit functions for every step of the workflow, minimizing manual intervention and black-box processes.

+**Academic Rigour:** Designed around established hydrological principles and statistical methods, encapsulated in powerful, yet accessible functions.

-## 🌊 Flode Package Suite: Conceptual Naming (Root-Based)
+## 🌊 `Flode` Package Suite: Conceptual Naming (Root-Based)

-These names are derived from Greek and Latin roots to provide unique, academically themed identifiers for your hydrological R packages.
+These names are derived from Greek and Latin roots to provide unique, academically themed identifiers for the downstream hydrological R packages.

 | Function | Package Name | Root/Origin | Hydrological Meaning |
 | :--- | :--- | :--- | :--- |